webosose/nyx-modules/README.md

 will install the files in subdirectories of `$HOME/projects/webosose`.

-Note that only modules in the "generic" subdir will build on/for the desktop, unless you override the value of WEBOS_TARGET_CORE_OS.
-For example:

-	$ cmake -D WEBOS_INSTALL_ROOT:PATH=$HOME/projects/webosose -DNYX_MODULES_REQUIRED="NYXMOD_OW_CHARGER" -DWEBOS_TARGET_CORE_OS=rockhopper ..

 Specifying `WEBOS_INSTALL_ROOT` also causes `pkg-config` to look in that tree first before searching the standard locations.
 You can specify additional directories to be searched prior to this one by setting the `PKG_CONFIG_PATH`